Getting Started with Pymavlink – Connecting to a Drone Simulator

 print(f"Battery: {msg.battery_remaining}%")

-This code now also retrieves the battery status (SYS_STATUS), showing the percentage of battery remaining.
+This code now also retrieves the battery status (`SYS_STATUS`), showing the percentage of battery remaining.

 This example is just the beginning.
 PyMAVLink provides access to a wide range of MAVLink messages and commands, allowing you to create custom solutions for your specific use cases.
 Happy coding, and enjoy experimenting with drone simulations!